MohamedMohsen01/SQL-Projects/Tesla Car Sales Analysis SQL/README.md

 - `Cash purchase` was the most commonly used purchase type, accounting for the majority of sales transactions.

 **3. Profitable Time Periods:**
-- `Apri`l had the highest sales and profitability.
+- `April` had the highest sales and profitability.

 **4. Gross Profit and Sales by Country:**
 - `The US` emerged as the top performer in terms of total sales and gross profit, closely followed by `Germany`.